equk/11ty-equk/src/posts/2023-09-25-Reset USB Device In Linux.md

 On Archlinux startup the controller blinks all 4 LEDs & does not work.<br/>
 An example can be seen on the external site below (Slow Blink).

-<i class="fa fa-link"></i> <a href="https://www.partsnotincluded.com/xbox-360-controller-led-animations-info/" target="_blank" rel="noopener noreferrer">Xbox 360 Controller LED Animations Information - Parts Not Included</a>
+<i class="fa-solid fa-link"></i> <a href="https://www.partsnotincluded.com/xbox-360-controller-led-animations-info/" target="_blank" rel="noopener noreferrer">Xbox 360 Controller LED Animations Information - Parts Not Included</a>

 On resetting the controller LED1 blinks 3 times, then stays illuminated.<br/>
 The controller then works as exprected.